marph91/jimmy/docs/formats/samsung_notes.md

-This page describes how to convert notes from Samsung Notes to Markdown.
+# Convert from Samsung Notes to Markdown

 ## General Information